Thomascountz/Thomascountz.github.io_old/_posts/2017-06-27-iterating-through-an-api-wrapper.md

 So that's what I did here.
 <br><br>
 Secondly, I moved the string interpolating for the API request path from `forecast`, into it's own method, `build_path`.
 Why?
 For one, the line was too long.
-For two, that `build_path` method is guarenteed to change later!
-(I'm going to want to be able to request some of the optional parameters that Dark Sky give me).
+For two, that `build_path` method is guaranteed to change later!
+(I'm going to want to be able to request some of the optional parameters that Dark Sky gives me).
 And for three, Sandy wants me to.

 > Methods, like classes, should have a single responsibility.
 All of the same reasons apply; having just one responsibility makes them easy to change and easy to reuse.
 All the same design techniques work; ask them questions about what they do and try to describe their responsibilities in a single sentence. -[POODR](http://www.poodr.com/) pg 29

 <br><br><br><br>
 <pre><h1>3843bee isolated responsibilities</h1></pre>
 Something still bothers me about this code.
-Specifically, the `latitude` and `latitude`.
+Specifically, the `latitude` and `longitude`.
 These variables seem like they should belong to a separate object; maybe a `Location` class?
 However, I don't really have a good reason to build a new class yet.
 <br><br>
-However, consider the examples: what if I'll want to store some coordinates as canonical data, i.e. `new_york = Location.new('40.7128', '74.0059')` and `los_angeles = Location.new('34.0522', '118.2437')` Surely I'd want a `Location` object for that.
+Let's consider the examples: what if I'll want to store some coordinates as canonical data, i.e. `new_york = Location.new('40.7128', '74.0059')` and `los_angeles = Location.new('34.0522', '118.2437')` Surely I'd want a `Location` object for that.
 Or maybe I'd want to add methods to my objects like `Location#season`, `Location#local_time`, or `Location#elevation`.
 In this case it would make sense to me to abstract these methods out of our `DarkSky` class.
 <br><br>
 However, as of now, I don't have those feature requests or specs, I just have an inkling.
 Premature design can be dangerous.
 It can trap me into building something that's more complicated than I need it to be, or at best, it can funnel my creativity by forcing me to only think of my application in one specific way.
 Sandy says:
 >Any decision you make in advance of an explicit requirement is just a guess.
 Don’t decide; preserve your ability to make a decision later. -[POODR](http://www.poodr.com/) pg 32